RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 However, since most people *are* behind one of these boxes, you will need to forward the ports to your computer.
 You may need to look in the manual for your box to see how to do this.
 Often times this is done by accessing a web interface.
 Most Linksys boxes use 192.168.1.1 as the default IP address, and and D-Link uses 192.168.0.1.
 Netgear I think uses 192.168.1.1.
 If you do not know what the IP address of your all-in-one box is, it is oftentimes the "Default Gateway" address.
 Skip down a section to where we talking about the ipconfig /all command and how to use it.
 Try using the address that is displayed for "Default Gateway".

 Due to many different models this section can't be tailored down to a simple process.
-Please see your equipment manual or this site \[www.portforward.com\] for more instructions.
+Please see your equipment manual or this [site](https://portforward.com/) for more instructions.

 You need to forward one of the following:

 - The TCP port you specify if you are aware of which port you will be using

 --or--

 - TCP Port range 12000-12500.

 ## How to Open a port on your Router

-I will be using a generic D-Link system for this tutorial.
-Please check your manual or the link above for your own equipment.
+Since every router is different, please check your manual or the link above for your own equipment.

-1. Make sure you know your PUBLIC IP Address.
-You can get this [here](http://www.whatismyip.com/)

-2. Connect to your router using your default gateway IP address.
-Usually 192.168.0.1, but check [here](http://www.answersthatwork.com/Download_Area/ATW_Library/Networking/Network__4-List_of_default_Router_Admin_Passwords_and_IP_addresses.pdf) for yours.
+-  Connect to your router using your default gateway IP address.
+Usually `192.168.1.1`, but check [here](https://www.techspot.com/guides/287-default-router-ip-addresses/) for yours.

-3. Poke around in your settings/advanced tabs and look for a tab named Port Forwarding or something along those lines.
+-  Poke around in your settings/advanced tabs and look for a tab named Port Forwarding or something along those lines.

-4. Enter the desired ports you want to open.
+-  Enter the desired ports you want to open.
 This is generally a number between 12000 and 12100

-5. Enter **YOUR PUBLIC** IP address into the IP Column.

-6. Press save!
+-  Press save!

 You should have successfully opened a port now!